SafeyahShemali/LLM-Thematic-Fit-24/README.md

 Then start the notebook server by going into the repository top level and running:

     jupyter notebook

 This will start the server and open your default web browser to the Jupyter interface.
-In the page, go into the `code/notebooks` folder and select the notebook that you wish to view/run.
+In the page, go into the `Code` folder and select the `Experiments Notebook` to view/run.

 The notebook is divided into cells (some have text while other have code).
 Each cell can be executed using `Shift + Enter`.
 Executing text cells does nothing and executing code cells runs the code and produces it's output.
+> Note: make sure to pass the right dataset name to the `Experiments Notebook` code cells.
 To execute the whole notebook, run all cells in order.

 ## License